puppetlabs/puppet-docs/source/puppetdb/1/connect_puppet_master.markdown

 * Query PuppetDB when compiling node catalogs that collect [exported resources][exported]
 * Query PuppetDB when responding to [inventory service](/guides/inventory_service.html) requests

-Follow all of the instructions below **on your puppet master server(s).**
+ **Working on your puppet master server(s),** follow all of the instructions below:

 ## Step 1: Install Plugins

-Currently, puppet masters need extra Ruby plugins in order to use PuppetDB.
-Unlike custom facts or functions, these cannot be loaded from a module, and must be installed in Puppet's main source directory.
+Currently, puppet masters need additional Ruby plugins in order to use PuppetDB.
+Unlike custom facts or functions, these cannot be loaded from a module and must be installed in Puppet's main source directory.

 ### For PE Users

-[Enable the Puppet Labs repo](/guides/puppetlabs_package_repositories.html#puppet-enterprise-repositories) and install the `pe-puppetdb-terminus` package:
+[Enable the Puppet Labs repo](/guides/puppetlabs_package_repositories.html#puppet-enterprise-repositories) and then install the `pe-puppetdb-terminus` package:

     $ sudo puppet resource package pe-puppetdb-terminus ensure=latest

 ### For Open Source Users

-[Enable the Puppet Labs repo](/guides/puppetlabs_package_repositories.html#open-source-repositories) and install the `puppetdb-terminus` package:
+[Enable the Puppet Labs repo](/guides/puppetlabs_package_repositories.html#open-source-repositories) and then install the `puppetdb-terminus` package:

     $ sudo puppet resource package puppetdb-terminus ensure=latest